 While using the backdrop of an increasingly interconnected world where disruption has been turbocharged due to COVID and other factors – technology, access to capital, employee retention, societal issues, among others – the letter outlines key tenets and views for Mr. Fink and Blackrock.
 A few of them are highlighted below with some implications for investor relations professionals.

 A new world of work

-The old relationship and working environment between employee and employer is gone; five days a week in the office is not returning and those who do not evolve/adapt do so at their own peril.
-As Mr. Fink states, “[w]orkers demanding more from their employers is an essential feature of effective capitalism” and he opines that companies need to move beyond just increasing pay or reducing turnover.
-The purpose of the company needs to be known, a focus on elements of the employees’ lives, which was unheard of a generation ago, is needed to create an environment which helps them retain top talent.
+The old relationship and working environment between employee and employer is gone; five days a week in the office is not returning, and those who do not evolve/adapt do so at their own peril.
+As Mr. Fink states, “[w]orkers demanding more from their employers is an essential feature of effective capitalism,” and he opines that companies need to move beyond just increasing pay or reducing turnover.
+The purpose of the company needs to be known, a focus on elements of the employees’ lives, which was unheard of a generation ago, is needed to create an environment that helps them retain top talent.
 Mr. Fink adds that:

 [c]reating that environment is more complex than ever and reaches beyond issues of pay and flexibility.
 In addition to upending our relationship with where we physically work, the pandemic also shone a light on issues like racial equity, childcare, and mental health – and revealed the gap between generational expectations at work.

 As highlighted in the letter, company CEOs must foster humility and stay grounded in purpose.
 CEOs must use their voice, their messaging, and their platform to address the social issues of concern to their employees.
 CEOs also need to understand that when doing this, the spotlight is often trained squarely on them.
 Fink emphasizes his belief in the benefit of this approach:

 Our conviction at BlackRock is that companies perform better when they are deliberate about their role in society and act in the interests of their employees, customers, communities, and their shareholders.

 New sources of capital fueling market disruption and Capitalism and sustainability